The Best Kettlebell Exercises To Work Every Muscle Group

-Rather than wait what could feel like hours for the equipment to open up and ruin your training plan, there’s only one thing you need for a challenging, effective workout; a kettlebell.
+Rather than waste time waiting for equipment to open up or figure out something else to do that isn't in line with your training plan, you have another option.
+There’s really only one thing you need for a challenging, effective workout; a kettlebell.

 From there, drive your hips forward, keeping your back flat, and raising the kettlebell to shoulder height.
 Repeat the movement continuously to keep momentum.
 When performed quickly, kettlebell swings are an effective way to get your heart rate up and improve your anaerobic fitness.

 Kettlebell thrusters are one of the best kettlebell exercises out there because this full-body movement will challenge all of your muscle groups and requires a great amount of power.
 To perform a thruster, start by holding two kettlebells by the handle, resting the weight on the back of your shoulders.

 From there, bend your knees slightly squatting down, and then drive through your legs to straighten them, and your arms as you raise the kettlebells above your head.
 Next, squat down and repeat the movement.
 This compound exercise is an effective one for a full-body burn.

 Often known as a powerlifting move with barbells, performing the clean and press with a kettlebell allows you to build up strength and improve your grip.
 This movement starts by holding two kettlebells on the inside of your thighs, with your legs shoulder-width apart and knees bent slightly.